pmadhureddy/reactJs-test/react-test/README.md

 ## Appendix

 - Render the data of list of countries on to the page by getting from the api.
-- When you click on country name it will take you to the country page where the country details will be shown.
+- When you click on country name it will take you to the country page where the respective country details will be visible.

 ## API Reference